VaheAA/gulp-scss/README.md

 # Starter setup for the Front End development with Gulp, SCSS and ES6 JavaScript.
-## Two different setups are available right now: standark flow with HTML, or setup for working with PHP files.
+## Two different setups are available right now: standart flow with HTML (Master branch), or setup for working with PHP files (Gulp-php branch).